 The seven-part Victoria Reconciliation Dialogues series is available for viewing online.

 Guided by members of the City Family and special guests, the conversations seek to build the community’s knowledge and understanding of reconciliation -- what it is, why it is needed and why community participation in reconciliation is important.

-The City of Victoria has established the Reconciliation Contribution Fund to create an opportunity for anyone to contribute a voluntary amount to the Songhees and Esquimalt Nations.
+In 2022, the City of Victoria established the Reconciliation Contribution Fund to create an opportunity for anyone to contribute a voluntary amount to the Songhees and Esquimalt Nations.
 People have asked for a tangible way for Victoria residents and businesses to make a meaningful contribution towards reconciliation.
 The Fund will be used by the Songhees Nation and Esquimalt Nation to achieve the goals and aims of their communities.
 Learn more.

 Witness Reconciliation Program

 In 2017, the City embarked on a Witness Reconciliation Program.
 This program reflects the City’s intention to act on its commitment to Reconciliation with the Songhees and Esquimalt Nations.